What Do YOU See in the Popped Kernel?

 Coming soon!
 Popcorn doodling.

-Inspired by Harry Kalenberg's popcorn sculptures combined with "cloud gazing" with your imagination, my popcorn art project will give your brain a creative starchy workout!
+Inspired by Harry Kalenberg's Ripley's Believe It Or Not exhibit and Irene Anderson's popcorn sculptures below, and combined with "cloud gazing" with your imagination, this popcorn art project will give your brain a creative starchy workout!

 The idea here is to use popped popcorn as a basis for creating people, places, or things you "see" (think clouds!) in the form and essence of the starchy kernel.
-This can be done quickly with markers or paint, or turned into a digital art form after scanning popcorn into an image editing program like Photoshop and applying virtual colors, filters, or directly drawing over the picture like I've done with my dog and cat popcorn sculptures above (this way is less messy and lasts forever!).
+This can be done quickly with markers or paint, or turned into digital art with your digital device and applying virtual colors, filters, or directly drawing over the picture like I've done here (this way is less messy and lasts forever!).

 There's no wrong way to do popcorn art, so you can totally relax and have fun with this.
 To scope out your options and the pros and cons between doing your art hands-on vs. on the computer, read through the entire project below and use the guidelines and tips to get you started.